aximilli1212/peterhdd.github.io/_posts/2018-08-19-understanding-git-part1.md

     /assets/images/mergeconflict.png 600w,
     /assets/images/mergeconflict.png 900w">

 Then you have to click *compare*, add the changes, and commit/push.
 Usually `git stash` is used when you want to hide your changes but don't want to commit, if you actually want to commit then it's better to just use the first way specified in this article.
 Also in `git stash` you can either `pop` or `apply`. `git stash pop` will throw away the stash after applying it, whereas `git stash apply` leaves it in the stash list for possible later reuse.
+You can also delete the applied stash later by executing `git stash drop`.